PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="5032" title="USB: Gametrak/RealPlay" authors="Florin9doi" >}}

-This Pull Request made the last non-working game work (don't count games like Final Fantasy 11 which were online-only) and looks more like a current Linus Tech Videos about VR with all those wires than a PS2 accessory.
+This Pull Request made the last non-working game work and looks more like a current Linus Tech Videos about VR with all those wires than a PS2 accessory.
 I'll stick to my Black Nintendo Wii instead of this seemingly weird copy-cat.

 {{< progress/github-link prNums="5184" title="USB: Sony DPP-MP1 printer emulation" authors="Florin9doi" >}}